rookies-and-dreams/chorus-miner/README.md

 Contributions and help is always welcome!
 Although this mod was built with vanilla+ flavors in mind, future developments could include:

+ - Support for older and newer Minecraft versions
- - Support for older and newer Minecraft and Forge versions
+ - Support for older and newer Forge versions
+ - Support for other mod loaders
  - Support for redstone and automated contraptions
  - Support and compatibility with other mods
  - New features allowing players to obtain different resources